Kamali (TV series)

-Kamali is an Indian Kannada language television soap opera which premiered on 28 May 2018 and aired on Zee Kannada.
-The show stars Amulya Gowda and Niranjan BS in lead roles.
+Kamali is an Indian Kannada language television soap opera which premiered on 28 May 2018 and on Zee Kannada and ended its 4 year run on 7 October 2022.
+One of the longest running Kannada television soap opera, the show stars Amulya Gowda and Niranjan BS in lead roles.
 The show is an official remake of Telugu TV series Mutyala Muggu.